MinaEmadWP/automator-connect/README.md

 ### Do I need an Uncanny Automator Pro license?

 No. Automator Connect works with the free version of Uncanny Automator.
+That said, if you're building out advanced recipes and want to take automation to the next level, [Uncanny Automator's paid plans](https://automatorplugin.com/pricing/) unlock more advanced features and additional integrations with hundreds of triggers and actions.

 ### Where do I find my Cloudways API key?